 The Roding, Beam and Ingrebourne river catchment

-The catchment consists of three separate Thames tributary river systems; the Roding, the Beam (known as the Rom before it meets the Ravensbourne) and the Ingrebourne – known together as the RBI catchment.
+The catchment consists of three separate Thames tributary river systems; the Roding, the Beam (known as the Rom before it meets the Ravensbourne) and the Ingrebourne.
+Together, these rivers and their tributaries form the RBI catchment.

-It covers an area of 2002 miles (516 km2), with its rivers flowing through the rural areas of Uttlesford, Brentwood, Epping Forest and Thurrock before reaching the urban stretches of Redbridge, Havering, Barking and Dagenham in north-east London, and then joining the tidal River Thames.
+It covers an area of 200 miles square (516 km square), with its rivers flowing through the rural areas of Uttlesford, Brentwood, Epping Forest and Thurrock before reaching the urban north-east London boroughs of Redbridge, Havering & Barking and Dagenham.

 The Roding, Beam and Ingrebourne Catchment Partnership